Cuyahoga in One Day

 Once I left the falls area, I set out to complete the gorge loop trail.
 It was a pleasant walk and I had it all to myself.

-Back at the inn, I enjoyed some coffee in the kitchen.
-The other guests were also up and in the kitchen.
+Back at the inn, I enjoyed some coffee in the kitchen and chatted with the other guests, who were also milling about before breakfast.
 There was a couple from California and a mom/daughter duo from Illinois.
-Meeting other travelers at B&Bs is part of the fun!
+Meeting other travelers at B&Bs is one of the reasons I love staying in them!
 We ate in the dining room, where Katie told us that the portrait hanging on one of the walls was of the aforementioned James Wallace, the guy who built this house.
 We were admiring the buffet cabinet she used to serve breakfast, and it turned out she had found it all the way in England!

 I checked out a little after 10, and headed for the other popular trail in the park – Ledges Trail.